 - About half an hour before your bread is done rising for the second time, preheat the oven to 500 degrees.
 Place a heavy cast-iron or other oven-safe pot in the oven with the lid on.
 (I use a 3.2 quart dutch oven that is not enameled on the inside.
 Enameled is even better.)

 - Once the dough has risen, carefully remove your heated pot from the oven.
 Quickly, in a smooth motion, turn the dough into the pot so that the seam side now faces up.
 A parchment paper makes this much easier because the dough slides off more smoothly.
 Be very careful doing all this because the pot is very hot.
+If you find turning the bread into the dutch oven difficult to do without deflating it, you can just transfer the bread into the dutch oven with the parchment paper (don't do this if you used a kitchen towel).

 - Put the lid back on the pot and bake for 30 minutes.
 Take off the lid and continue baking the bread for another 20 minutes.
 The bread will split at the top and char a little, which I love because the charring adds even more flavor.